 - Internet Explorer 8 and Internet Explorer 9 are tested in Standards Mode.
 Some known issues can be resolved by using Compatibility Mode (emulates IE7 behavior).

 - Both Google Chrome and Mozilla Firefox have moved to a rapid release cycle.
 At the time of testing, Chrome 16.0 and Firefox 9.0 were the latest available versions.
 Since then, new stable versions may have been released and widely adopted.
-Blackboard is supporting all newer stable versions of Chrome and Firefox.
+Canvas is supporting all newer stable versions of Chrome and Firefox.

-Blackboard vs OSRS
+Canvas vs OSRS

 Online Student Record System (OSRS)

 Students at RLC have two online accounts, one for OSRS and one for Bb.
 OSRS is used for retrieving information about your RLC account, such as grades, schedules, or an unofficial transcript.
 Your OSRS is created when you enroll.
-Your username and password for OSRS are the same ones you use to access Blackboard.
+Your username and password for OSRS are the same ones you use to access Canvas.
 If you forget your OSRS password, call the help desk, 618-437-5321 ext.
 1259 for assistance.